2019 Queen's Club Championships

 The 2019 Queen's Club Championships (also known as the Fever-Tree Championships for sponsorship reasons) was a tennis tournament played on outdoor grass courts.
 It was the 117th edition of the event and part of the ATP Tour 500 series of the 2019 ATP Tour.
-It took place at the Queen's Club in London, United Kingdom from 17 to 23 June.
+It took place at the Queen's Club in London, United Kingdom from 17 June to 23 June.